vitus-ayariga/Tumor-project/docs/Model/graphs.md

   <a href="../code.html#effect-of-varying-d_3-on-tumor-cells" class="btn btn-primary" role="button">See code</a>
 </div>

+Increasing d3 appears to lead to a more rapid initial decrease in tumour cell numbers and potentially a lower overall tumour burden in the long term

 ## 2. Natural killer (NK) Cells

 <div><img src="../img/nkd3.png" alt="tumor cells with varying d3" style="width:400px; border-radius: 10px;">
   <a href="../code.html#effect-of-varying-d_3-on-Natural-Killer-cells" class="btn btn-primary" role="button">See code</a>
 </div>

+The dynamics of NK cells seem to be affected, showing a more pronounced initial increase as d3 increases

 ## 3. Dendritic Cells